-The Slowloris attack attempts to open a large number of connections with a web server and holds those connections open for as long as possible.
+The Slowloris attack attempts to open a large number of connections with a web server.
+Then, the attacker holds those connections open for as long as possible.
 A web server can only provide service to a finite number of clients.
 After the Slowloris attack consumes all of the available connections on a server, other clients cannot reach its sites.

 This document provides several methods to mitigate the impact of Slowloris attacks.

-For more information about Slowloris attacks, read Slowloris at Wikipedia.
+For more information about Slowloris attacks, read Wikipedia Slowloris article.

 mod_reqtimeout module (recommended)

 Place any configurations that you wish to use the

 mod_reqtimeout module in the

 The following example configuration demonstrates how you can use the